Mount Up Media: Tampa Colorist for HDR and Dolby Vision Finishing

 Index / Color

-Tampa DP / Colorist for brand films and HDR delivery.
+Tampa colorist for Dolby Vision finishing and HDR delivery.

-Blackmagic certified.
-Dolby Vision certified.
-HDR delivery ready.
+Dee Mount is a Blackmagic Design certified and Dolby Vision certified colorist in Tampa, FL.
+Color grading and HDR finishing for brand films, commercials, documentaries, music videos, and outside footage.
 Color is where the image decides how expensive, honest, and intentional the brand feels.

 Blackmagic Certified Dolby Vision Certified HDR Delivery Ready